Benzo Overdose Symptoms, Prevention & Treatment Guide

-- Check Vital Signs: While death from a benzo-only overdose is quite rare, it is still possible.
+- Check Vital Signs.
+While death from a benzo-only overdose is quite rare, it is still possible.
 The more pressing concern is if someone mixed benzos with another drug, such as alcohol.
-This can increase the risk of dangerous complications immensely.
+This can increase the risk of dangerous complications.

-- Stay With Them Until Help Arrives: Stay with someone and continue to monitor their vitals until medical help arrives, and be prepared to give as much information as possible to the paramedics.
+- Stay With Them Until Help Arrives.
+Stay with someone and continue to monitor their vitals until medical help arrives.
+Be prepared to give as much information as possible to the paramedics.

-Doing these 4 things can greatly increase someone’s chance of making it to the hospital alive, where medical professionals may use the medication flumazenil if necessary.
+Doing these four things can increase someone’s chance of making it to the hospital alive where medical professionals may use the medication flumazenil if necessary.
 This medication can reverse a benzo overdose, although it comes with its own set of unique risks.

-A benzo overdose can be extremely dangerous, and not necessarily for the reasons you may think.
+A benzo overdose can be dangerous and not necessarily for the reasons you may think.
 While it is possible that vital functions are dangerously altered, this is fairly rare in cases of benzo-only overdose.
 Confusion, delirium, and impaired coordination may be the most direct danger during a benzo overdose.
 This could lead someone to, for example, walk into traffic, try to fight people for no reason, or otherwise act strangely or irrationally.
-This could lead to a wide variety of potentially deadly situations.

-- Do Not Use Benzos That You Are Not Prescribed: Over the last decade, counterfeit benzos have been appearing more and more frequently, usually containing fentanyl as a cutting agent and this has resulted in many opioid overdoses from someone doing a drug that they thought was a benzo.
+- Do Not Use Benzos That You Are Not Prescribed.
+Over the last decade, counterfeit benzos have been appearing more and more frequently.
+They usually contain fentanyl as a cutting agent.
+This has resulted in many opioid overdoses from someone doing a drug that they thought was a benzo.

-- Do Not Mix Benzos With Other Drugs: Alcohol and opioids, in particular, can greatly increase the risks of a fatal overdose.
+- Do Not Mix Benzos With Other Drugs.
+Alcohol and opioids, in particular, can increase the risks of a fatal overdose.

 After someone has suffered an overdose from benzos, they will still be at risk if they continue to use these drugs.
 The only way to avoid another overdose for certain is to enter treatment and get sober.
-If someone wants the best chance at achieving long-term sobriety from benzodiazepine addiction, then their best chance is usually entering a professional detox center and then to follow this up with inpatient rehab.
+If someone wants the best chance at achieving long-term sobriety from benzodiazepine addiction, then their best chance is usually entering a professional detox center and following it up with inpatient rehab.